 The sanctuary location, a mountainous and forested area in the Rocky Mountain ecosystem, lies along the Lake Fork River and is part of a significant drainage area.
 It’s also a key migration corridor for elk, wolves, bears, wolverines, cougars, and other animals heading to and from the vast Frank Church River of No Return Wilderness area.

 The 35-acre sanctuary has a number of animal pens and enclosures, and a clinic well equipped to care for ill and injured animals.
 A large, two-acre enclosure and a one-acre enclosure house and care for large animals.
 Snowdon Wildlife Sanctuary is designated by Idaho Fish and Game's Black Bear Cub Rehabilitation Guidelines to receive all weaned, orphaned and injured bear cubs.
 The cubs are usually kept through the winter in the two-acre enclosure and then are released back into their natural habitats in June.
 All facilities are off-the-grid and use green technologies.

-In 2006, Snowdon’s Board of Directors decided to place a conservation easement on the property through the Wildlife Land Trust, ensuring that this natural gem will be protected forever.
+In 2006, Snowdon’s Board of Directors decided to place a conservation easement on the property through the U.S. Humane Society Wildlife Land Trust, ensuring that this natural gem will be protected forever.

 The view in winter (below) from the bridge into the sanctuary, looking towards Lick Creek Summit.

 Snowdon is wholly dependent on donations, small grants and dedicated volunteers - including its board of directors - to keep the sanctuary operational.

 While the public is not allowed into the animal rehabilitation areas, Snowdon's on-site Visitor and Education Center, located just inside the main entrance, offers visitors an opportunity to learn about the work and the wildlife the sanctuary supports.
 The center is frequented by visits from Snowdon's resident animal ambassadors.